Lagrangian-based online safe reinforcement learning for state-constrained systems: Simulation Results

-Figure \ref{fig:nonlinear} shows the simulation plots for the delta-wing system.
-Figure \ref{fig:nonlinear}(a) shows the state trajectory for the delta-wing system under the proposed ACIL algorithm.
-We see that the norm of the state (green dotted line-plot) is always below the prescribed limit of two (red dotted line).
-Additionally, the states die down to zero within 10 seconds of the simulation.
-Figures \ref{fig:nonlinear}(b), \ref{fig:nonlinear}(c) and \ref{fig:nonlinear}(d) show the control effort, estimated Lagrange multiplier and barrier function plots respectively.
-Figure \ref{fig:nonlinear}(e) shows the plot for the state estimation error.
-We observe that the state estimation error approaches zero within approximately 8 seconds of the simulation.
-We provide the plot for the actor parameter $\hat{W}_{a}$ in Figure \ref{fig:nonlinear}(f).
+Fig. \ref{fig:nonlinear} shows the simulation plots for the delta-wing system.
+Fig. \ref{subfig:nonlin_x} shows the state trajectory for the delta-wing system under the proposed ACIL algorithm.
+The constraint satisfaction by the proposed algorithm is shown in Fig. \ref{subfig:nonlin_xnorm}.
+We see that the norm of the state is always below the prescribed limit of two (red dotted line).
+Additionally, the states converge to zero within 11 seconds of the simulation.
+Fig. \ref{subfig:nonlin_u}, \ref{subfig:nonlin_lambda} and \ref{subfig:nonlin_barrier} show the control effort, estimated Lagrange multiplier and barrier function plots respectively.

 We observe that the proposed on-policy ACIL approach successfully achieves the regulation objectives while satisfying the user-defined constraint on state.